Nairobi National Park

 The park is fed by the Athi River and its network of dams, which are vital to the survival of many species.
 The Kisembe Forest in the western uplands, once part of the Langata Forest, is one of the last forested areas in Nairobi and plays a key role in maintaining biodiversity.

-• The Big Five: Rhinos (both black and white), lions, leopards, and buffalos
+• 4 of The Big Five: Rhinos (both black and white), lions, leopards, and buffalos

 The park is renowned for its black rhino sanctuary, one of the most successful in East Africa.
 However, populations of some species, such as wildebeests, hartebeests, and zebras, have declined due to human-wildlife conflict, habitat loss, and environmental pressures.